-Chokers have been in trend for a long period and have evolved to become one of most adorned jewelry of all time.
-It is a close fitting necklace made of materials like lace, metal, velvet and more.
-Notably, women of different eras have worn this piece of jewelry for various reasons.
+Chokers have been in trend for an extended period and have evolved to become one of the most adored jewelry of all time.
+It is a close-fitting necklace made of materials like lace, metal, velvet, and more.
+Notably, women of different eras have worn this piece of jewellery for various reasons.

 While some wore chokers as an expression of style, others wore it to mark protest against the atrocities of monarchs.
 Anyhow, chokers have survived many challenges and risen to become one of the most popular accessories.